-The Manned Space Flight Education Foundation Inc. is a 501(c)(3) nonprofit educational foundation with an extensive science education program and a space museum.
-The cornerstone of its science education mission is Space Center Houston, dubbed the “Big Draw” by USA Today in 2014.
-It is one of Houston’s top attractions, the area’s No. 1 attraction for international visitors, the Official Visitor Center of NASA Johnson Space Center and the only Smithsonian Affiliate in the greater Houston area.
+The Manned Space Flight Education Foundation is a 501(c)(3) nonprofit educational foundation offering extensive science education programs and a space museum.
+The cornerstone of its education mission is Space Center Houston, a leading science and space learning center.
+It is one of Houston’s top attractions, the area’s No. 1 attraction for international visitors, the Official Visitor Center of NASA Johnson Space Center and a Smithsonian Affiliate.

-Since opening in 1992, Space Center Houston has welcomed more than 18 million visitors and currently hosts nearly 1 million visitors annually in its 183,000-square-foot educational entertainment complex.
+Since opening in 1992, Space Center Houston has welcomed nearly 20 million visitors and currently hosts more than 1 million visitors annually in its 250,000-square-foot educational complex.
 Space Center Houston has a $73 million impact on the greater Houston economy, according to a 2016 economic study by Jason Murasko and Stephen Cotten, associate professors of economics at the University of Houston – Clear Lake.
 925 jobs and $36 million in personal income are attributed to its presence.

 Fun and engaging education

 Educational emphasis is placed on science, technology, engineering and mathematics (STEM) in a fun and engaging way.
 It uses space exploration to inspire wonder and interest in science and math.

 - Inspiring young people to choose careers in STEM is one of the outcomes of our program.

 - Education programs are based on data-supported evidence of effective learning and teaching methods.